andreabbondanza/DewXamarinLocalization/README.md

 # DewXamarinLocalization
-A .NET standard helper for xamarin localization in shared projects
+A .NET standard helper for xamarin forms localization in shared projects

 # Why?
-Xamarin is a good choice for many reasons... but the support sometimes is a bit... how can I say...?
-"Shitty"

 After leaving the PCL for .net standard (great!) the shared project still has problem about localization.
 So, tired of this stuff, I've decided to make a localizer for xamarin.forms by myself.